 In 2012 we proudly presented the interim board of the Global Network of Women’s Shelters - with members from all over the world - at the 2nd World Conference in Washington DC.

-Since 2013 Bandana Rana of Nepal is the chair of the Global network of Women’s Shelters (see photo).
+From 2013-2018 Bandana Rana of Nepal was the chair of the Global network of Women’s Shelters (see photo).

 At the 3rd World Conference two more networks joined GNWS: the MENA region (Middle East and North Africa) and the Network of First Nation Women’s Shelters.